Are you considering joining the Plan?

 If your hours are flexible and your earnings go up or down, you still contribute to the Plan on every pay, based on your total earnings.

 How is my DBplus pension calculated?

 Click here to learn more about the pension formula under DBplus, which will apply to all OTRFT members starting January 1, 2019.

 Can I estimate my DBplus pension before joining?

 Click here to try the DBplus Evaluation Tool.
 It will give you an estimate of the contributions you would make, and the pension you could earn, starting from the date you join DBplus.

 Can I leave the Plan after I’ve joined?

-Once you have joined the Plan, you remain a member, and starting January 1, 2019 all OTRFT members will make the switch to DBplus.
+Once you have joined the CAAT Pension Plan, you remain a member.
+Starting January 1, 2019 all existing members who work part time or on contract will make the switch to DBplus.
 While you are employed by a participating employer you cannot opt out and stop contributing.

 Only you can decide if joining the CAAT Pension Plan is right for you.
-Once you’ve reviewed all the information and used the tools, you should be ready to decide if you want to join now and start building your retirement income with the CAAT Plan.
-You have the option to join at any time during your part-time employment, and begin building a pension from that point forward.
-The earlier you join, the sooner you start accruing service which is a key component in building your future pension.
+Once you’ve reviewed all the information and used the tools, you should be ready to decide if you want to join now and start building your retirement income in DBplus.
+You have the option to join at any time during your part-time employment, and begin building a pension from that point forward, but the sooner you join, the sooner you start building your future pension.
 Once you join, you can’t opt out.